Components and Assembly

 WARNING

-Now a word of warning if you are not mechanically minded and a regular DIY mechanic you would be well advised to leave this entire job to the professionals, not only is it an involved job it also requires the disconnection of the battery and the removal of the drivers air bag and steering wheel all of which must be done safely of severe injuries may be caused.
+Now a word of warning if you are not mechanically minded and a regular DIY mechanic you would be well advised to leave this entire job to the professionals, not only is it an involved job it also requires the disconnection of the battery and the removal of the drivers air bag and steering wheel all of which must be done safely or severe injuries may be caused.

 minimal but good quality tools are also required.

-If you have decided to undertake this job then please follow all safety rules, and if you have a digital camera take photos as you go, this will assist you when it comes the reassembling the component parts, or pf course you can print this page as use it for reference.
+If you have decided to undertake this job then please follow all safety rules, and if you have a digital camera take photos as you go, this will assist you when it comes the reassembling the component parts, or of course you can print this page as use it for reference.

 The item concerned in this case is the 'Ignition switch connector' Part number A168-5451004 cost £36.00 3/2009, with the part being available in this case off the shelf,(MB parts) So that's telling us all quite a lot, and yet I'm not aware it is a common problem.

 I have lightly coloured the offending component in the exploded diagram above, but it is not easily got at which of course is by design adding to the vehicle security, or ensuring you have to take your car to the garage I'm not sure which!.
+Remember failure of this switch can be either mechanical or electrical, to change the switch necessitates removing the :-

-If you do decide to tackle this job then you will need:- 1 x 30mm 'Torx' bit approx 3" (75mm) in length, or a 'Torx' holder with a shaft no greater than 8mm in Dia.
+6. 1 x T25-30mm 'Torx' bit approx 3" (75mm) in length, or a 'Torx' holder with a shaft no greater than 8mm in Dia.

 PREVENT ACCIDENTS